 ThrottleX is a manufacturer that is still working to gain recognition in the mainstream.
 It’s not because their products are poor, in fact they’re great batteries!
 They’re just a newer company and they definitely deserve consideration when you’re looking to replace your next motorcycle battery.

 Offered in just about every size imaginable, these sealed AGM batteries from ThrottleX strike a great balance of affordability versus performance.
 They’re made with absorbed glass mat technology and offer lead calcium chemistry inside which helps resist sulfation over the long term.
 Like the YUASA batteries earlier, this technology can help to extend the overall life of your batteries.

 These batteries offer an exposed lead post terminal with horizontal and vertical orientations.
 There’s no need to add acid initially, or ever.
 They’re sealed from the factory and ready to go.
 Of course, that has both advantages and drawbacks depending on your views as I mentioned earlier.

 I do love that they offer a 30 day money back guarantee and a 12 month free replacement warranty.
 Like the Chrome Battery brand this makes it a no brainer to try out one of their batteries if it fits your bike.

 Luckily they’re making batteries in just about every size, CCA, and amp hour rating imaginable.
 Just use the compatibility checker to make sure the battery you’re ordering will bolt right up on your bike without any issue when you order.

-How to Choose the Best Motorcycle Battery for You
+How to Choose the Best Motorcycle Battery

 - Motorcycle Battery Brands